1891 New Orleans lynchings: Investigation

 A few days after Hennessy's death, Mayor Shakspeare gave a speech declaring that Hennessy had been "the victim of Sicilian vengeance" and calling upon the citizenry to "teach these people a lesson they will not forget."
 He appointed a Committee of Fifty to investigate "the existence of secret societies or bands of oath-bound assassins...and to devise necessary means and the most effectual and speedy measures for the uprooting and total annihilation" of any such organizations.
 On October 23, the committee published an open letter to the Italian community encouraging them to expose the criminals amongst them anonymously.

 The letter ended on a menacing note:

-We hope this appeal will be met by you in the same spirit in which we issue it, and that this community will not be driven to harsh and stringent methods outside of the law, which may involve the innocent and guilty alike...Upon you and your willingness to give information depends which of these courses shall be pursued.

-The letter was signed by the Committee's chairman, Edgar H. Farrar, who later served as president of the American Bar Association.
+The letter was signed by the committee's chairman, Edgar H. Farrar, who later served as president of the American Bar Association.
 Other prominent members of the Committee included General Algernon S. Badger, Judge Robert C. Davey, politician Walter C. Flower, Colonel James Lewis, and architect Thomas Sully.

 The Committee of Fifty hired two private detectives to pose as prisoners and try to get the defendants to talk about the murder.
 Apparently the detectives did not obtain any useful information, because they were not asked to testify at the trial.
 Only Polizzi, who appeared to be mentally ill, said anything to incriminate himself, and his confession was deemed inadmissible.

 Meanwhile, the defendants were subject to extremely negative pretrial publicity.
-Across the country, newspapers ran headlines such as "Vast Mafia in New Orleans" and "1,100 Dago Criminals".
+Across the country, newspapers ran headlines such as "Vast Mafia in New Orleans" and "1,100 Dago Criminals."

 Several shotguns were found near the scene of the crime.
-One was a muzzle-loading shotgun,of a type which was widely used throughout the American South, but which the New Orleans Police Department claimed was a lupara, a "favorite" weapon of the Sicilian Mafia.
+One was a muzzle-loading shotgun of a type which was widely used throughout the American South but which the New Orleans Police Department claimed was a lupara, a "favorite" weapon of the Sicilian Mafia.
 Another shotgun found at the scene had a hinged stock.
 Local newspapers alleged that the guns were imported from Sicily; in reality, they had been manufactured by the W. Richards Company.

 Spurred to action by the popular accounts of Hennessy's murder, a 29-year-old newspaper salesman named Thomas Duffy walked into the prison on October 17, 1890, sought out Antonio Scaffidi, whom he had heard was a suspect, and shot him in the neck with a revolver.
 Scaffidi survived the attack, only to be lynched a few months later.
 Duffy was eventually convicted of assault and sentenced to six months in prison.